Structuring the Unstructured to Better Evaluate Known and Unknown Threats

 - Can I be doing anything else to ensure that I have the best possible picture of the potential threat landscape?

-- Structured assessments: Threat assessment methodology
+- Structured assessments: Threat assessment and management methodology

 - Connected devices: Cameras, access control systems